 Many faith communities are at the front lines of the fight for better mental health.
 A faith community – whether a mosque, church, synagogue or temple – provides a space for people to connect with others and to find and give support in trying times.
 More and more, faith communities are bringing Mental Health First Aid trainings to their members to improve mental health, raise awareness and save lives.

 For Manhattan psychiatrist Dr. Pierre Arty, Mental Health First Aid is invaluable to him and his congregation.
-After spotting ThriveNYC advertisements throughout the city, Dr. Arty introduced Mental Health First Aid to his church, which has lost members to suicide in the past.
+After spotting ThriveNYC advertisements throughout the city, Dr. Arty introduced Mental Health First Aid to his church.

 The training, Dr. Arty said, gave awareness to congregation members.
 It helped them demystify and discuss difficult topics like suicide.
 Mental health can be a sensitive topic in religious communities because it is often unclear what requires spiritual care versus mental health treatment.
 Mental Health First Aid has helped members of his church determine these lines and create a space where mental health intervention is acceptable.